Gavin Arthur

 Chester Alan "Gavin" Arthur III (March 21, 1901 – April 28, 1972) was an American astrologer and sexologist.
 He was the grandson of Chester A. Arthur, the twenty-first president of the United States.
 He received his early education from Columbia College and later joined the Philolexian Society.
 He left his college and participated in the Irish Republican Movement.
 During his time in Ireland, he began going by the name Gavin.

 Arthur founded Dune Forum, a short-lived cultural magazine aimed to spread alternating religious and political ideologies.
 After his father's death, he inherited various official documents, including newspapers during the time of his grandfather's presidency and presidential memento.
 In the 1950s, due to financial instability, Arthur sold newspapers on the streets of San Francisco.
 In the 1960s, he published The Circle of Sex, where he claimed that he had developed sexual intimacy with Edward Carpenter.
 He also claimed that Carpenter had had sexual relations with American author Walt Whitman.
 Arthur died in 1972; he was the last living descendant of the Arthur family.
 Most of his papers and official documents were donated to the Library of Congress.

 Early life and education

 Chester Alan Arthur III was born in Colorado Springs, Colorado, on March 21, 1901, to Chester Alan Arthur II and his wife, Myra Fithian Andrews.
 He was the grandson of Chester A. Arthur, twenty-first president of the United States.
-Arthur II was an indirect stakeholder in the Trinchera Estate, a 250,000 acre ranch which was one of the main source of income for his family.
+Arthur II was an indirect stakeholder in the Trinchera Estate, a 250,000 acre ranch which was one of the main sources of income for his family.
 During the early 1920s, Arthur studied at Columbia College in New York; he was a member of the Class of 1924 and also of the Philolexian Society.
 Arthur was an admirer of the works of the British poet and activist Edward Carpenter.